nguyenbrandonm/nguyenbrandonm/README.md

 ---
 <!-- ====== PROFESSIONAL INFO ====== -->
-# #whoami
+## #whoami

-Hello, I'm Calx0r (Cal-Zor).
-I’m a veteran and offensive security professional, trading missile systems and command-and-control consoles for source code and manual testing.
-My work centers on application security by validating vulnerabilities, supporting dynamic testing for web and mobile apps, and helping developers close the gaps attackers love to exploit.
-My time in the military taught me how to pick up complex concepts fast, stay calm under pressure, and work well with any team.
+Hello, I'm Calx0r.

+I came up administering and operating command-and-control systems where reliability, access, and timing mattered.
+That background shapes how I approach offensive security today, focusing on understanding systems end-to-end, validating vulnerabilities, and testing how software behaves when assumptions break.

+Methodical.
+Adaptable.
+Calm at the console.

 # Cyber Projects
 * <a href="https://github.com/nguyenbrandonm/Blog/tree/main">Educational Blog</a>